The install procedure is similar for Mac, Linux, and Windows. Before starting GPU work (in any programming language) realize these general caveats:

 - Install Anaconda Accelerate.
 Setup a distinct conda environment for Cuda, since it requires specific module versions (some of which are not the latest).

-conda update conda conda create -n cuda source activate cuda conda install accelerate
+conda update conda conda create -n cuda conda activate cuda conda install accelerate

 import numba.cuda.api,numba.cuda.cudadrv.libs numba.cuda.cudadrv.libs.test() numba.cuda.api.detect()

-- Even if you already have Continuum Accelerate (formerly NumbaPro) for Anaconda Python installed, it won’t work unless you have a CUDA ≥ 2.0 GPU installed, and you have the CUDA drivers installed.
+- Even if you already have Continuum Accelerate (formerly NumbaPro) for Anaconda Python installed, it won’t work unless you have an adequate GPU with the CUDA drivers installed.

-- Fix error about having gcc too new, try update-alternatives to switch gcc versions.
+- Try fixing error about having gcc too new by switching gcc version.